PhilPJL/ImpSoft.OctopusEnergy/README.md

 {
   var key = "<APIKEY>";

-  // create a private client API with access to electricity and gas consumption var api = ClientFactory.Create(key);
+  // create an authenticated client API with access to electricity and gas consumption
+  // and all public information
+  var api = ClientFactory.Create(key);

   var from = new DateTimeOffset(2020, 05, 01, 00, 00, 00, TimeSpan.FromHours(1));